jbakhos63/etm-framework/docs/ETM_SIMULATION_RESEARCH_PLAN.md

 ### 2025 Validation Run
 All eighteen trials were rerun after implementing the single-use velocity policy.
 Each produced identical results to earlier runs, confirming that motion beyond initialization arises solely from ETM return logic.

+### Phase 3 Plan
+Phase 3 introduces trials 035–051.
+These runs explore lattices approaching 10^8 nodes and may last for thousands of ticks.
+Dedicated neutrino timing patterns and flavor oscillation logic will be tested alongside alternative echo-field update schemes.
+All simulations must continue to evolve strictly from ETM rules after initialization.